Fortunatus (book): Italy

 Angelo de Gubernatis commented on a nameless narrative, in Zoological Mythology, which was collected in Osimo.
 Instead of the figs that grow horns, they grow a tail on the deceiving princess.
 At the end of the tale, the poor brother regains the magical items the princess stole, but he does not heal the princess.

 Gherardo Nerucci collected a Montalese variant, titled I fichi brogiotti, where there are three poor brothers who sleep in the woods and dream of the fabled objects.
 When they wake up, an old man gifts each brother the respective item they saw in their dreams.

 Gennaro Finamore collected a variant from Abruzzi, named Lu fatte de le tre ffàte.

 British traveller Rachel Harriette Busk collected two versions in Rome: Dodici Palmi di Naso ("Twelve Feet of Nose") and Mezza Canna di Naso ("A Yard of Nose").
 She also collected a third Roman variant, titled The Transformation-Donkey, mixing the ATU 566 story (donkey-transformation herbs) with ATU 567 (brothers eat the organs of bird).

 Carolina Coronedi-Berti wrote down a variant from Bologna (La fola del Nan), and compared it to Gonzenbach's and Imbriani's versions.

 Scholar Jack Zipes classifies Venetian tale Der arme Fischerknabe ("The poor fisherman's son") as pertaining to the ATU 566 tale type: poor Almerigo witnesses a quarrel in the forest about an invisibility cloak, the never-emptying purse and a pair of fast travelling shoes.

-Heinrich Zschalig collected a tale from Capri (Pfeife, Geldbeutel und Feder), where the magic objecrs (pipe, purse and feather) are inherited by three brothers and it is the king who steals the items.
+Heinrich Zschalig collected a tale from Capri (Pfeife, Geldbeutel und Feder), where the magic objects (pipe, purse and feather) are inherited by three brothers and it is the king who steals the items.

 A version from Livorno, Il fico boddone, related to the plot of Frutta che fanno crescere il naso (English: "Fruits that make the nose grow"), is reported to have been collected, but otherwise remains inedited.

 A variant from Trentino (La Regina dalla coda) was collected by Nepomuceno Bolignini: there are two brothers who receive the magic purse and a cloak of invisibility.